mgcarbonell/dev-environment-setup/linux-setup/dev-tools/README.md

 ### Method 1, the Prefered Way, go to Chrome

 Open up Firefox, go to [Chrome's Official Website](https://www.google.com/chrome/), click on 'Download Chrome,' and get the **64 bit .deb (for Debian/Ubuntu)** package.
-Debian/Ubuntu make this really easy you navigate to where the package was downloaded to, double click on the package, and click 'Install' in Eddy!
+Debian/Ubuntu make this really easy.
+You navigate to where the package was downloaded to, double click on the package, and click 'Install' in Eddy!

 ### Method 2, the Command Line